Cristian Hernandez-Blick is a researcher, writer, and visual artist.

 His

-graduate research explored historical and philosophical dimensions of teleology, focusing
+graduate research explored historical and philosophical dimensions of teleology as they relate to

-on debates over epistemological and metaphysical understandings of life and machines in biology and cybernetics.
+debates over the metaphysics and epistemology of life and machines in biology and cybernetics.

 Cristian currently serves as the Head of Program for